WKGS: Kiss 107/Kiss 106-7

 While "Sunny" continued on 102.3 (known later as WVOR), 106.7 changed format again on May 1, 1999, becoming WKGS and picking up the "Kiss 107" Top 40 (CHR) format that had been heard on 107.3.
 While most airshifts were either automated or voicetracked from other Clear Channel stations, WKGS did eventually add a local morning show featuring Erick "E-Man" Andersen, formerly of sister station WNVE which was canceled in May 2009 when Andersen was laid off.
 Andersen's show has been since replaced with the syndicated Elvis Duran show.

 In March 2011, WKGS was placed on Mediabase's CHR/Rhythmic panel, as the station has phased out most of the non-Rhythmic product to take on Urban contemporary rival WDKX.
 Most pop/rock content moved to sister station WDVI, which returned to Hot AC from AAA by June 2011.

 On August 26, 2012, WKGS adopted a new logo and slogan.

-WKGS-HD2

-WKGS’s HD2 sub channel offered a nonstop remixed Top 40/Dance format billed as “Club Jam Dance” which could be heard on iHeartRadio.
-WKGS was also ID'd as the primary station.
-Eventually, Club Jam was pulled from iHeartRadio, resulting in the HD2 subchannel being turned off.